-Here is a list of selected software I’ve written:
+Here is a list of selected software I’ve written from scratch:

 - An ISO C library.
 Only used for my personal use.